The Bankrate promise

 - Spend only what you need: Even if you were approved for a large loan amount, you’re not required to spend it all.
 Any loan money you use on living expenses will come with an extra charge in the form of interest.

 While you can use student loans for living expenses, be smart about how you spend your money.
 Your loans can cover a lot of things, but not everything.
-Don’t spend more than you need, and always remember that you’ll have to pay back anything you borrow.
+Don’t spend more than you need because you’ll have to pay back anything you borrow.
+You can apply for scholarships and grants to access free money for school that doesn’t have strings attached.